-- You are expected to complete assessments for all units in your qualification - You will need to submit assessments by the due date for a result to be recorded. - · You will receive detailed instructions on the requirements for each - assessment, including its context and purpose - Ensure you talk to your trainer and/or assessor to clarify anything that is not clear to you
+You are expected to complete assessment for all units in your qualification.
+You will need to submit assessment by the due date for a result to be recorded.
+You will received full and detailed instructions on the requirements for each assessment, including its context and purpose; ensure you talk to your trainer and/or assessor to clarify anything that is not clear to you.